Cyclic Nullspace Coordination: Perpetual Flight of Aerial Carriers for Static Suspension

 \subsection{Dynamics}

-The cables' mass and inertia are considered negligible compared to the carriers' and load's ones.
+The cables' mass and inertia are considered negligible compared to the carriers' and load's.
 This is a reasonable assumption which has been validated in practice~\cite{sanalitro2020full, gabellieri2023equilibria}.

 Denote with $T_i\in \nR{}$ the tension of the $i$-th cable, where $\ioneton$, and with $\vect{f}_i$ the coordinates in $\frameW$ of the force that the $i$-th cable exerts on the load at~$B_i$.
-We have the following basic relation between the force, the cable direction, and the tension:
+We have the following relation between the cable force, its tension, and direction:

 The dynamics of the load is described by

 where $\massL, \inertiaL$ are the mass and the rotational inertia of the load, $S(\star)$ indicates the skew operator that implements the cross product between two vectors, and $\vE{i}$ is the $i$-th column of the $3\times3$ identity matrix $\eye{3}$.